digital-asset/daml/compatibility/README.md

 DARs built against the Daml Script library from an older SDK.
 We only guarantee backwards compatibility here.

-#### Backwards-compatibility for Daml Triggers

-We test that the Daml Trigger runner from a given SDK version can load DARs built against the Daml Script library from an older SDK.
-We only guarantee backwards compatibility here.

 #### Backwards-compatibility for data-dependencies

 We test that we can import DARs built in older SDK versions via